 Grants are available to continuing, full-time Colby students.
-Grants will range from $1000 – $3000, with maximum funding allocated to those grants that are either collaborative or for those that require international travel.
-Funds may be allocated to cover any legitimate research expenses including, but not limited to: purchase of research materials, travel, food, and lodging expenses associated with data gathering.
+Grants will average $3,000, with maximum funding allocated to those grants that are either collaborative or for those that require international travel.
+Funds may be allocated to cover any legitimate research expenses including, but not limited to: the purchase of research materials, travel, food, and lodging expenses associated with data gathering.
 Students may not qualify for stipends under this program, except for unusual circumstances, which should be specifically documented at the time of the application.
 The Center hopes to fund two or three projects from this round of applications.

-● a brief abstract (150 words or less) describing the project
+- Provide a brief abstract describing the project.

-● the topic’s connection to the mission of the Goldfarb Center
+- What is the topic’s connection to the Goldfarb Center’s public affairs mission?

-- a brief literature review (consult with your faculty sponsor for examples relevant to your field) that indicates the significance of your research questions
+- Provide a brief literature review (consult with your faculty sponsor for examples relevant to your field) that indicates the significance of your research questions.

-- a description of methodology, including a clear indication of how data will be gathered and how variables will be defined
+- Describe the methodology, including a clear indication of how data will be gathered and how variables will be defined.

-- evidence that you have the skills necessary to gather the information in this way- usually indicated by significant coursework.
-Please cite relevant classes.
+- Please provide evidence that you have the skills necessary to gather the information in this way, usually indicated by significant coursework.
+Defend why this project is viable.

-- a proposed timeline for data-gathering and writing
+- What is your timeline for data-gathering and writing?

 If the project involves human subjects, the proposal should be submitted to Colby’s Institutional Review Board simultaneously with submission to the Goldfarb Center.
 Your project must be approved before we will disburse funds.